DARPA-ASKEM/data-service/README.md

 The API can be started by simply calling

 ```
+make init
 make up
 ```

+`make init` only needs to be called the first time the application is launched.
+Each subsequent time, `make up` starts the application.

 Navigate to [http://localhost:8001/](http://localhost:8001/) to view the documentation for the endpoints